smyrman/blog/2020-06-test-with-expect/blog_gwt.md

 ## Conclusion

 As for a final conclusion, I want to leave this up to the reader.
-Do _you_ think Given-When-Expect is a meaningful way to name sub-tests in Go?
-Would you do it yourself, or would you prefer the DSL from one of the main frameworks?
+Do _you_ think Test-With-Expect is a meaningful way to name sub-tests in Go?
+Would you prefer to use sub-tests, or would you prefer the DSL from one of the main frameworks?

 [go-subtests]: https://blog.golang.org/subtests
 [gwt]: https://www.agilealliance.org/glossary/gwt/